deepblue663/awesome-cyber/Axonius/README.md

 ### CSPM example

-* combine as necessary a CSPM provider (e.g. Wiz, Orca, etc.) with one or more cloud providers (e.g. AWS)
+* Combine as necessary a CSPM provider (e.g. Wiz, Orca, etc.) with one or more cloud providers (e.g. AWS)
 * Consider also checking the other way around - that the cloud provider adapter also has full coverage, i.e. that all devices covered by Wiz are also covered by the AWS adapter.

 ```